 In this case, if news broke regarding his reasons for being fired on his other job, he could possibly be convicted for perjury.

-1.2 Perjury in the 2nd degree
+Perjury in the 2nd Degree

-- he/she makes a materially false statement with an intent to mislead a public servant in the performance of his duty, which he does not believe to be true, under an oath required or authorized by law.
+Perjury in the 2nd degree occurs if you make a materially false statement with an intent to mislead a public servant in the performance of their duty, which you do not believe to be true, under an oath required or authorized by law.
 3

 For example, let’s say a man lies about his annual income on an unemployment application, after signing his name below an oath of some kind.
 Usually, on federal documents, there is a statement along the lines of “I swear all the information on this form is correct,” or other variations.
 If a person signs anyways knowing they are lying, this action constitutes as perjury in the 2nd degree, and could ultimately lead to a conviction if proven.

-2. Perjury Penalties
+2. Penalties

 The penalties for committing perjury in Colorado can range from a few months in jail to years in prison and substantial fines.
 The penalties one could face depend on the type of perjury conviction.